-Epithermal style mineralization highly anomalous in cesium, rubidium, manganese, thallium, zinc and silver was discovered by SALTA geologists and prospectors in 2004.
+Epithermal style mineralization highly anomalous in cesium, rubidium, manganese, thallium, arsenic, zinc and silver was discovered by SALTA geologists and prospectors in 2004.
 In 2005 and 2006, SALTA's work included about 5,600 metres of hand and excavator trenching across the mesa and down its western bluff.
 The trenches outlined a potential large-scale rare metal resource in three dimensions.
 Approximately US\$500,000 was spent on trenching and sampling.
 Metallurgy was conducted by SGS, Lakeview, Ontario.
 The program was funded by a major USA based international oilfield supply company.
-The industrial product of interest is Cesium Formate.
+The industrial product of interest is a CsCl, a compound that may be used as a substrate to produce Cesium Formate.

 This work suggested the presence of an epithermal system that is approximately 1,600 metres north-south by 1,000 metres east-west and has ~70 metres of vertical relief.
-The mineralized zone could host a potentially large volume of Cs-Rb-Zn-Tl-Mn-Ag mineralization.
+The mineralized zone could host a potentially large volume of Cs-Rb-Zn-Tl-As-Mn-Ag mineralization.
 Initial metallurgical work suggests that the mineralization has excellent leaching kinetics with both sulphuric acid and sodium hydroxide as solvents.

 In May 2009, SALTA completed seven core holes on the property.
 The furthest south drill hole is about 1,50 metres from the furthest north.
-Each drill hole encountered highly anomalous Cs-Rb-Zn-Tl-Mn-Ag mineralization over significant intervals, which confirmed that Taron has potential to host a world class rare metal deposit with by-product metal credits.
+Each drill hole encountered highly anomalous Cs-Rb-Zn-Tl-AS-Mn-Ag mineralization over significant intervals, which confirmed that Taron has potential to host a world class rare metal deposit with by-product metal credits.